Welcome

 a higher medial side to a lower lateral side, this is fundamental.

-What is not fundamental and varies considerably from one arch
+What is not fundamental and varies considerably from one

-slope.
-All things being equal, the arch support with the straighter
+a more concaved slope.
+All things being equal, the arch

-slope gives more support then the arch support with the concaved
+the arch support with the concaved slope.

 Sign